tudat-team/tudatpy/README.md

   - All procedures, including the following prerequisite, assume the use of WSL.
 Power users who wish to do otherwise, must do so at their own risk, with reduced support from the team.
   - Note that WSL is a, partially separated, Ubuntu terminal environment for Windows.
 Anaconda/Miniconda, Python and any other dependencies you require while **executing code** from the `tudat-bundle`, must be installed in its Linux version via the Ubuntu terminal.
 This does not apply to PyCharm/CLion however, which can be configured to compile and/or run Python code through the WSL.
+  - Note that, to access files and folders of WSL directly in Windows explorer, one can type `\\wsl$` or `Linux` in the Windows explorer access bar, then press enter.
 - Anaconda/Miniconda installation ([Installing Anaconda](https://tudat-space.readthedocs.io/en/latest/_src_first_steps/tudat_py.html#installing-anaconda))

 ## Setup